Jethet/project-boundlessbooks/README.md

 * PostgreSQL

 **Deployment:**
-The app is deployed on Heroku with a Heroku Postgres database.
+The app is deployed on Heroku with a Heroku Postgres database as add-on.